-Develop an analysis-based systematic approach for design of a Belleville-washer seismic protective system for a given equipment (together with given seismic demand and support structure).
+Develop an analysis-based systematic approach for design of a Belleville-washer seismic protective system for a given equipment (together with given seismic demand, terminal deflection, and ?support structure?).

 Develop support for such an approach through physical experiments.

-A CVT provided by Seattle City Light (see ) is used in the shake table experiments described in Chapter 4.
+A CVT provided by Seattle City Light (see Figures 3-1 and 4-2a) is used in the shake table experiments described in Chapter 4.

 Nomenclature for washer configurations